 Dermatitis, also referred to as eczema, is an inflammation of the skin that can attack any member of your family.
-Sometimes this condition can appear on the face as perioral dermatitis or seborrheic dermatitis.
 Proper care of this condition is very important.

 When it comes to our loved ones, know that anyone of any age can contract this disease.
 Causes range from direct contact with an irritating substance to contracting an allergic reaction affecting the bloodstream.

 The #1 question frequently asked is, "How can I avoid this condition?"
 Unfortunately, since a wide variety of substances can cause dermatitis, it is nearly impossible to isolate one specific list.

 However, since contact dermatitis is an acute or chronic inflammation of the skin resulting from contact with a synthetic chemical, biologic or physical agent, the following is a common and general listing of some causes:

 * laundry detergents, certain foods, nickel and some other metals, cleaning solutions, chemicals, latex rubber, allergies to plants, harsh soaps and shampoos, certain drugs, vitamin or mineral deficiencies, certain physical disorders as well as stress, cosmetics, perfumes (fragrance) *

 Children, babies and adults alike can experience symptoms of itchy rash like skin.
 Statistically, 25 to 35% of all dermatitis cases affect the hands of which 75% are school or work-related cases.